Ximene Trencavel 6 June 1355

 John gave Ximene a summary of the Hunt at Vale Royal.
 He minimised his own role but nevertheless told it from his own point of view.’

-From the look on Ximene’s face, he knew she still found it difficult to believe.
-He cocked his head and smiled.’Ask the Prince if you don’t believe me.’
+He cocked his head and smiled.
+‘Ask the Prince if you don’t believe me.’

 Ximene was so surprised that she struggled to respond.
 This young man had known the Prince since before his service in the army.
 No wonder he had progressed so quickly.
 Clearly, he had closer ties to the Prince than she had suspected.
 It caused a need for a complete re-evaluation of his role.

 John’s smile deepened.
-‘I did not believe it was something you needed to know and I think you are placing you much importance on what was a chance event’.
+‘I did not believe it was something you needed to know and I think you are placing too much importance on what was a chance event’.

 Once John had made the adjustments, Ximene pulled Selene around, slapped her rump and gave her free rein.
 Over her shoulder, she saw Helios now running at close to his full capacity.
 John’s body was in the position she’d suggested, but he did not look right.
 She reined Selene in and dropped back to ride alongside John.
 ‘Are you alright?’ she shouted.